 Employment Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) predicted that employment for school and career counselors will grow about as fast as average, at a rate of 19% between 2010 and 2020 (www.bls.gov).
-This is due to the increasing enrollments in schools.
+The U.S. Bureau of Labor Statistics (BLS) predicted that employment for school and career counselors will grow at a rate of 8% between 2014 and 2024.
+The mean annual salary for these professionals was $56,490, as of May 2015 (www.bls.gov).

 Depending on the state in which a counselor plans to work, he or she may need certification or licensure.
-Some states have special school counselor certifications, while other states specifically mandate that guidance counselors have a teacher certification.
-To obtain licensure, potential counselors must complete education requirements set by the state of intended employment.
-Additionally, voluntary certification from the National Board for Certified Counselors (NBCC) is available.
-This certification, known as the National Certified Counselor (NCC), may enhance job prospects, and it is also recognized in countries outside the U.S. (www.nbcc.org).
+Some states have special school counselor credentials, while other states specifically mandate a teacher certification.
+To obtain licensure, potential counselors must complete state education requirements.
+Additionally, the voluntary and internationally-recognized National Certified Counselor (NCC) designation can be acquired from the National Board for Certified Counselors (NBCC), which may enhance job prospects (www.nbcc.org).